mskf1383/pashmak/README.md

 <operation> [arguments]; <operation> [arguments];
 ```

-in this example, we have two operations:
+In this example, we have two operations:

 ```bash
 mem 'something to print\n'; # first operation out ^; # second operation
 ```

-here, mem is an operation and `'something to print\n'` is the argument of that, and
+Here, mem is an operation and `'something to print\n'` is the argument of that, and
 out is an operation and `^` is the argument of that.

-but what is the function of this code?
+But what is the function of this code?

-when you run the script in terminal:
+When you run the script in terminal:

 ```bash
 pashmak myscript.pashm # or any filename you saved code in that
 ```

-you will get this output:
+You will get this output:

 ```
 something to print
 ```

-this code, prints `'some thing to print'` on the stdout.
+This code, prints `'some thing to print'` on the stdout.
-but how?
+But how?

-first, `mem` command brings the string `'some thing to print'` in memory, and next `out` command prints the memory value on screen.
+First, `mem` command brings the string `'some thing to print'` in memory, and next `out` command prints the memory value on screen.

-### what is `mem`?
+### What is `mem`?
-you cannot print any thing like this:
+You cannot print any thing like this:

 ```bash
 out 'hello world\n';
 ```

-because commands in pashmak never gets a value directly.
+Because commands in pashmak never gets a value directly.
-if you want to pass a value to the commands, you need to use `mem` command to load that value.
+If you want to pass a value to the commands, you need to use `mem` command to load that value.
-in this example, first, `mem` command loads the `'some thing to print'`, and next, we pass value of mem to the `out` command:
+In this example, first, `mem` command loads the `'some thing to print'`, and next, we pass value of mem to the `out` command:

 ```bash
 mem 'hello world';
 out ^; # the ^ is pointer of mem
 ```

-the ^ is pointer of mem
+The ^ is pointer of mem

-you can also write the code like this to have shorter code:
+You can also write the code like this to have shorter code:

 ```bash
 mem 'hello world\n'; out ^;
 ```

-###### NOTE: remember to put \n when you want to go to the next line
+###### NOTE: Remember to put \n when you want to go to the next line

 #### mem is temp

-look at this example:
+Look at this example:

 ```bash
 mem 'some thing\n';